-Results should be given on site for event winners so they can be recognized and begin preparing for the next level of event - if applicable.
-New York FFA provides plaques for the 1st-3rd place teams and individuals.
+New York FFA no longer provides monetary or physical awards to students from District Contests.
+It is at the discretion of the host to create certificates for placing students.
+Results, however, should be given on site for event winners so they can be recognized and begin preparing for the next level of event - if applicable.

-- Introduce the judges of the event and let winners know they can speak to the judges after the winners are announced. - Announce that the top two winners advance to the State Convention in May. - Finally, announce winners 3rd place first; 1st place last.
+- Introduce the judges of the event and let winners know they can speak to the judges after the winners are announced. - Announce that the top winners advance to the Sub-State Event and announce that date.
+District advancing students will be decided in January of each year, dependent on the delegate numbers from the year prior.
+You may also announce that the top two teams and individuals move on from Sub-States to States. - a) Some districts may qualify to advance up to 8 participants to the Substate level.
+This information is based upon district membership and is distributed to teachers via the Ag Ed list serve each year. - Finally, announce winners 3rd place first; 1st place last.
 If there are more than 3 participants, do not list the ranking of the participants that do not place.
 Be sure to record rankings for all students and allow teachers to see these results if asked.
-All results will be shared with the list serve after the event so it is pertinent to keep records of all student placings, even in flights.